FirstLegoLeague/launcher/docs/userguide.md

 #### Manage Tables

 Press the ```Manage Tables``` button to add or edit table names.
+(The button is at the top right side of the screen when the Matches are displayed).
 If you imported a schedule file, the table names will be those in the file.
 If you imported a shortened schedule file or team list, you can add the table names here.

 Note: The table names are optional but are required if you want the scorekeeper or referee to assign a table to each scoresheet.

-#### + Match
+#### New Match

-Press the ```+ Match``` button to add matches.
+Press the ```New Match``` button to add matches.
+(The button is at the top right side of the screen when the Matches are displayed).
 This can be done if you have imported a team list or schedule file without match information.
 See [Tournament Status Display](#tournament-status-display) for information on how the matches data is used.

 ## Scoring